 \section{Abstract}

-This paper proposes an event-triggered polynomial control method for trajectory tracking of unicycle robots.
-In this control method, each control input signal between two consecutive events is a polynomial.
-At each event, the coefficients of the polynomial control input are chosen to minimize the error in approximating a continuous-time control signal.
-We design an event-triggering rule that guarantees uniform ultimate boundedness of the tracking error.
-We ensure the absence of zeno behavior by showing the existence of a uniform positive lower bound on the inter-event times.
-We illustrate our results through numerical simulations and experiments.
-We show that the number of events generated by the proposed controller is significantly less compared to a time-triggered controller and an event-triggered controller based on zero-order hold, while guaranteeing similar tracking performance.
+This paper proposes an event-triggered polynomial control method for trajectory tracking by unicycle robots.
+In this method, each control input between two consecutive events is a polynomial and its coefficients are chosen to minimize the error in approximating a continuous-time control signal.
+We design an event-triggering rule that guarantees uniform ultimate boundedness of the tracking error and non-Zeno behavior of inter-event times.
+We illustrate our results through a suite of numerical simulations and experiments, which indicate that the number of events generated by the proposed controller is significantly less compared to that by a time-triggered controller or a event-triggered controller based on zero-order hold while guaranteeing similar tracking performance.